 Are you checking the clothes in your closet to see what you can sell right now?
 You should!

 But before you go too far, make sure you follow these top tips to make the most out of your secondhand clothes.
 Some of these websites and apps are getting crowded.
 You need to know the perfect ways to standout and kill the competition!

 Make sure you set your price right.
 While it may be nice to believe that you could sell your clothes for close to what you paid, it’s probably not going to happen.
 Forget your emotional attachment, and look at similar items and price according to what people will pay, not what you want to make.

 Don’t sell items that are too cheap.
 It might not be worth your time.
 There is still significant work involved in taking pictures and writing a successful listing.
-Decide what’s the minimum price you want to sell an item for and don’t go below that threshold.
+Decide the minimum price you want to sell an item for, and don’t go below that threshold.
 For example, I don’t sell anything below $10.

 2. Prepare your clothes